CodeReviewDAO/dxd_codereview/Reviews/60 - Financial crime prevention tool/3 - Analytics_Compliance Layer/README.md

 1. Access the dashboard

-The reviewer was able to connect to teh dashboard using  credentials provided in the Additional notes above.
+The reviewer was able to connect to the dashboard using the login credentials provided in the Additional notes above.

 ![login](assets/dashboard/login.png "login")